 The cannabis plant consists of many different chemicals and compounds.
-Roughly 140 of these form part of a large class of aromatic hydrocarbons known as terpenes.
+Roughly 140 of these form part of a large class of aromatic hydrocarbons known as terpenes (terpenoids).
 They are synthesized in glandular trichomes and increases production with exposure to light.

 Terpenes are usually found in high doses in unfertilized female plants.
-The aroma from a cannabis plant is because of the terpenes present within the flower.
-However, terpenes do much more than just provide aroma.
+The smell from a cannabis plant is because of the terpenes present within the flower.
+Terpenes do much more than just provide aroma.

 How Terpenes Work

-They play an important role in synergizing with other cannabinoids.
-This is fairly new grounds for the cannabis community and only recently have people been looking into terpenes more closely.
+They play an important role in working together with other cannabinoids.
+This is fairly new grounds for the cannabis community.
+People have only recently started looking at them more carefully.

 Terpenes act on receptors and neurotransmitters and act as serotonin uptake inhibitors similar to some antidepressants.
-Additionally, terpenes increase dopamine activity.
+Terpenes increase dopamine activity.

 According to Dr. Ethan Russo, the “Phytocannabinoid-terpenoid synergy” increases the potential of cannabis-based medicinal extracts to treat pain, inflammation, fungal and bacterial infections, depression, anxiety, epilepsy and even cancer.